?

 Extracorporeal Membrane Oxygenation Therapy (ECMO)

 The ECMO machine is similar to the heart-lung bypass machine but it is used outside the operating theatres.
-The machine takes over the work of the heart and lung when the heart and lungs are so severely affected that they cannot function properly.
+The machine takes over the work of the heart and lung when the heart and lungs are so severely affected that they cannot support the needs of the body.
 The blood is pumped around an external circuit and through a membrane that removes carbon dioxide and adds oxygen, essentially acting like a lung.
 The aim of this therapy is to rest the body; it is not a treatment.

-Removal of the entire lobe of a lung when there is e.g. a tumour, lung abscess or bleb.
-This also includes lymph node removal.
-After lobectomy some non-pathologic emphysema occurs.
+This involves the removal of a piece of diseased lung caused by a tumour, lung abscess or bleb.
+This will also often include lymph node removal.
 Remaining lung tissue over-expands to fill in the portion previously occupied by the resected lung.
-Chest drainage is used post-operatively.
+Chest drains are used post-operatively.
+Pain relief is given to ensure that the patient can cough and take deep breaths, which helps with their recovery.

-Removal of the entire lobe of a lung when there is e.g. a tumour, lung abscess or bleb.
-This also includes lymph node removal.
-After lobectomy some non-pathologic emphysema occurs.
+This involves the removal of a piece of diseased lung caused by a tumour, lung abscess or bleb.
+This will also often include lymph node removal.
 Remaining lung tissue over-expands to fill in the portion previously occupied by the resected lung.
-Chest drainage is used post-operatively.
+Chest drains are used post-operatively.
+Pain relief is given to ensure that the patient can cough and take deep breaths, which helps with their recovery.

 Pneumonectomy